WSG23/Yosai_Start_new/docs/device_learning_service.md

 Older versions of the dashboard stored learned mappings in `data/learned_mappings.pkl`.
-The current service writes mappings to `data/learned_mappings.json` instead and will automatically migrate the pickle file if it exists.
-If you need to recreate the legacy `learned_mappings.pkl` for testing, run the application and save some device mappings, then manually convert the JSON output:
+The current service writes mappings to `data/learned_mappings.json` instead and can migrate the pickle file on startup **only when explicitly allowed**.
+Pickle loading is disabled by default for security.
+Pass `allow_pickle=True` when initializing `ConsolidatedLearningService` if you need to import data from the legacy format.
+To recreate `learned_mappings.pkl` for testing, run the application and save some device mappings, then manually convert the JSON
+output:

 ```bash
 python app.py  # upload a file and confirm mappings